 In typical stereo rendering, each eye buffer must be rendered in sequence, doubling application and driver overhead.
 When Multi-View is enabled, objects are rendered once to the left eye buffer, then duplicated to the right buffer automatically with appropriate modifications for vertex position and view-dependent variables such as reflection.

-Although multi-view can substantially reduce CPU overhead, keep in mind that applications submitted to the Oculus Store must maintain minimum frame rate per our requirements, even on devices that do not support multi-view.
+Although Multi-View can substantially reduce CPU overhead, keep in mind that applications submitted to the Oculus Store must maintain minimum frame rate per our requirements, even on devices that do not support Multi-View.

 Open Edit > Project Settings > Engine > Rendering.

-For Exynos devices, verify that Support OpenGL ES2 is checked in the Build section in Platforms > Android, and that Support OpenGL ES3 is not selected.
+Note: For Exynos devices, verify that Support OpenGL ES2 is checked in the Build section in Platforms > Android, and that Support OpenGL ES3 is not selected.